The Department of Political Science/History is a combination of the Political Science Program and the History Program.

 The History Program

-The Department of History combines the traditional liberal arts emphasis with more recently added courses on African-American and World History.
-This structure enables the student to examine the human past either as one of several possible courses in a liberal arts education or as preparation for graduate and professional school.
-History majors have graduated in recent years and gone on to successful careers in teaching, government service, journalism, law, archival work, and the business world.
+The Department of History enables students to examine the human past – through American, African-American, and World History – either as one of several possible courses in a liberal arts education or as preparation for graduate and professional school.
+History majors have graduated in recent years and gone on to successful careers in education, government service, journalism, law, archival work, and the business world.